notnullgames/null0-cart-c/README.md

 ## github

-This repo has some Github Actions setup to build a demo-site for you, and add artifacts to your action-runs (so it will build your null0 cart on push.)
+This repo has a Github Actions setup to build a demo-site for you, and publish.